 For further information, see certifying a product.

 In the LEVEL certification process, not only the product but also the facility or facilities that produced it, as well as the organisation of the facility itself, are all scored according to the sustainability criteria in the four impact areas Materials, Energy & Atmosphere, Human & Ecosystem Health, and Social Responsibility.
 For futher information see Certifying a product.

 The LEVEL certification programme has been created in order to provide an accredited and holistic means of evaluating and communicating the environmental and social impacts of furniture products in the built environment.
-From the very beginning, the goal was to create a system of sustainability certification in form of an ISO 14024 type I label that covers all the relevant aspects of sustainability: the products themselves, all of the facilities where the products and their components are manufactured and the organisational behaviour.
+From the very beginning, the goal was to create a system of sustainability certification in form of an ISO 14024 type I label that covers all relevant aspects of sustainability: the products themselves, all facilities where the products and their components are manufactured and the organisational behaviour.

 The general assessment process and many of the requirements are the same as those of the ANS/BIFMA e3 standard and the corresponding level certificate, though the structure is a bit different from the latest BIFMA version.
 There is some different content as well, for example in the FEMB material section.
 The European LEVEL programme has a global approach and takes European conditions into account.